List Comprehensions

 Can you explain how list comprehensions work with conditions?

-Can you show how to extract other elements, like the country or cost, using a list comprehension?
+Can you show how to extract other elements, like countries or costs, using a list comprehension?

 Awesome!